Qiyou0103/inventory-management-system/README.md

 ## License

-This project is for educational purposes and does not carry a software license.
+This project is for educational purposes and  carry a **MIT license**.

 ---